 Linda McGinn Waterman is an award-winning author of more than 20 books.
 She is the host of the international radio program, “Your Refreshed Life” (www.yourrefreshedlife.com).
 Her career highlights include being an adjunct professor for four universities in journalism, writing, and public speaking; director of communication for two universities; editor of two luxury lifestyle magazines; and a curriculum writer.
 She earned a master’s degree in journalism from the Washington, D.C., branch of Regent University’s School of Communications and the Arts.

 Kathy Welde, a former math teacher and military spouse, has been creating stained glass works of art more than 35 years.
 She has been teaching this art form more than 20 years.
 Her classes have been a popular favorite since OLLI courses began in Pawleys Island.

-*Sue Ann Whittick has retired to Myrtle Beach after being a visual arts teacher in Pittsburgh public schools.
-She is a craftswoman who specializes in basketry, seashells and miniatures; she has won awards for her work.
-She loves tea parties, the sea area, mermaids, traveling, exploring life and learning and teaching for OLLI@CCU as well as summer kids’ camps through the Department of Academic and Community Outreach.
+*Sue Ann Whittick is a former visual arts teacher in Pittsburgh public schools, and has retired to the Myrtle Beach area.
+She is a craftswoman who specializes in basketry, seashells, and miniatures; she has won awards for her work.
+She loves tea parties, the sea area, mermaids, traveling, exploring life, learning, and teaching for OLLI@CCU as well as summer kids’ camps through the Department of Academic and Community Outreach.

 Clark Wilburn is a former history teacher in secondary schools in the Rochester, N.Y., area.
 He has also served as a tour director with Collette Vacations, where he led numerous tours of Great Britain and Ireland, as well as tours taking place within the United States and Canada.
 Wilburn is a graduate of Oberlin College (B.A.), Nazareth College (M.S.) and The Drama Studio.